Plumbing Basics for Landlords: Tenant Problems and Prevention

 The best-laid plumbing of mice and men can still encounter catastrophic failure… or something like that.
 Proper piping maintenance is not simply about keeping the heat above fifty-five degrees in the winter (although you should).
-In fact, there are a number of ways you can treat your pipes and drains and you can train your tenants to treat your pipes and drains that will go a long way in ensuring your plumbing infrastructure remains in excellent condition.
-But before we jump into prevention, let’s first talk handling problems when they do go awry.
+In fact, there are several ways to protect your pipes and drains and train your tenants to do the same that will go a long way in ensuring your plumbing infrastructure remains in excellent condition.
+But before we jump into prevention, let’s first talk about handling problems when they do go awry.

 Things to Consider When Managing Your Tenants’ Plumbing Problems

 Here are a few items to consider from a plumbing and procedures standpoint with your tenants.

 Who Handles Plumbing Problems — You or Your Tenants?

 At some point, you may need to invest in repairs or upgrades for your units, and that may be something of an unavoidable reality, depending on how old your properties are, the shape they were in when you bought them, and how long you plan on managing them.
 Ultimately, major repairs and other plumbing services will be your responsibility as you are the property owner or manager.
 Nevertheless, your tenants do not have license to mistreat the property or hasten the need for repairs and upgrades by misusing the plumbing, so you want to articulate in your lease agreement that your tenants will pay additional charges to cover the costs of repairs for any inappropriate behaviors that cause clogs, backups, buildups, and other plumbing problems.
 Certainly, landlords and tenants have battled in court over who is to blame for plumbing problems and the need for repairs, so you want to minimize any grey areas that open up an opportunity for debate by hammering out the details of what is and is not allowed and who is responsible for what in an air-tight agreement.